markCwatson/budgetpals/README.md

     }' | jq -r '.access_token')
 ```

 The response should include a valid access token which is saved in the `TOKEN` variable.
 You should now be able to make addditional requests to authenticated routes.
-For example, get a list of income categories:
+For example, get a list of income categories

 ```
 curl -i -X GET \